mvolkmann/blog/src/flutter.md

     matching the provided destination specifier".

 Only Xcode option #1 has worked for me.
-All the options options take a couple of minutes to complete.
+All the options take a couple of minutes to complete the first time they are run for an app.

 To run a Flutter app on an iPhone wirelessly: